 Our four guestrooms, each with 2-5 beds, are located in separate buildings and offer a truly private space.
 Each room has its own small outside terrace with seating, where, if you wish, your breakfast and evening meal may be served.

 If by chance the weather does not invite you to explore the surrounding area, generously-proportioned communal areas offer plenty of room for everyone.
 A fully-equipped kitchen is at the disposal of all guests.
+In the garden you find a terrace, a picnic table, a table tennis table and a pétanque terrain.

 If you love nature, you don’t necessarily have to use the car.
 Well signposted footpaths and fantastic, lonely paths for racing-bikes and mountain-bikes start directly outside our front door.
 By car, you can easily reach all the spectacular natural wonders of the Cévennes such as via ferrata trails, canoe rentals or canyoning courses.